Terradue/doc-developer-sandbox/source/reference/application.rst

 			</node>
 	</workflow>

-To reference a dataset series in the sandbox internal
+To reference a dataset series in the sandbox internal catalogue

 .. code-block:: xml